 In Nov 2020, I was contacted by Microsoft advising me that this approach is not licenced for internal enterprise use.
 I don’t know what happened between March 2019 and November 2020.
 All I can tell you is that I was originally told it was a valid, licenced approach and I have now been advised it is not, although clearly there is current inconsistency within to documentation.

 You can read the Microsoft Docs relating to the current licensing information here.
 However, I am yet to see a copy of the actual licence agreement.
 I have made contact to Microsoft no less than 3 times requesting a copy of the licence agreement.
 It has yet to provide a copy to me.
-My assumption therefore is that no licence agreement exists and as a result it is up to you to decide how to use the software available for purchase.
+My assumption therefore is that no licence agreement exists.

 A SKUs vs EM SKUs

 The only difference between the A SKUs (which apparently are not licenced for your internal use) and the EM SKUs (that are licenced for your internal use) is that you can start and stop, ramp up and ramp down the A SKUs on demand.
 You cannot do that with the EM SKUs – these must be left permanently running (e.g. over night, over the weekend, etc) and cannot scale up and down for your peak needs.
 In addition, you must commit to a full year for the EM SKU (paid monthly).
 Everything else is the same.
 You can read this excellent article by John White for a more detailed explanation of the differences.